collinswakholi/Kernza_stems_detection/README.md

 python inference.py
 ```
 - The results will be saved in the `"project/name"` folder, including the stems count in the `"project/name/stem_count_img_size.csv"` file.
 - The same can be done using the `Inference.ipynb` notebook on Google Colab.
+Follow this [Video](https://www.youtube.com/watch?v=phJvNnreSIM) for a step by step tutorial.

 ### Results
 - Performance of the model on the test set: